dwrobel/flatcam/README.md

 - added new option in ToolSub: the ability to close (or not) the resulting paths when using tool on Geometry objects.
 Added also a new category in the Edit -> Preferences -> Tools, the Substractor Tool Options
 - some PEP8 changes in FlatCAMApp.py
+- added new settings in Edit -> Preferences -> General for Notebook Font size (set font size for the items in Project Tree and for text in Selected Tab) and for canvas Axis font size.
+The values are stored in QSettings.
+- updated translations

 12.08.2019